-The following summary highlights selected information from this prospectus and the information incorporated by reference.
+The following summary highlights selected information about us.
 Because this is a summary, it does not contain all the information about us that may be important to you.
 You should read this entire prospectus and the other documents and the financial statements and related notes which are incorporated by reference in this prospectus.